Sam152/tracking-poker/README.md

 ### Observability

 CloudWatch and X-Ray provide the foundation for logging and traces respectively.
-The "Trace Map" feature provides a useful visualisation for tracking down the root cause of errors as commands and events propagate through the services.
+The "Trace Map" feature provides a useful visualisation for tracking down the root cause of errors as commands and events propagate through services:

-In the following example, a high error rate from a single service was identified as the source of a bug for processing new inbound video assets:

 ![xray trace](./docs/img/xray.png)